Sophisticated Pumpkin Tablecloth

 Note: To avoid scorching, place a Teflon appliqué pressing sheet over each piece, if desired.

-4. Referring to photo, page 1, center an embroidered pumpkin along one edge of tablecloth, about 1⁄2" from seamed edge; fuse in place.
+4. Referring to photo, center an embroidered pumpkin along one edge of tablecloth, about 1⁄2" from seamed edge; fuse in place.
 Repeat to add remaining embroidered pumpkins.

 5. Referring to Pattern A, use a fabric marker for light fabrics to transfer stitching lines for vines to tablecloth.